RakhithJK/dbeaver-dbeaver-wiki/Virtual-column-expressions.md

 ## Standard functions

 Standard functions declared in namespaces.
-You can refer functions in namespaces as variables (`nsName.functionName(parameters`).
+You can refer functions in namespaces as variables - `nsName.functionName(parameters`).

 ### math